 Happy trails—trailing, vining houseplants:

 - Pothos or Devil’s Ivy.
-More varieties than I can keep track of: Jade, Golden, Marble Queen, and more.
+Lots of varieties: Jade, Golden, Marble Queen, and more.
 Its nature is more sturdy and upright than the philodendron.
 Keep it lightly watered (but not soggy); mist every now and then; and you’ll have a happy plant.

 - Philodendron.
 A common houseplant, but uncommonly beautiful.
 Heart-shaped leaves that spill over the edge of most pots if you give the plant time.
 I rate this one a perfect 10.

 Plants that look like they’re from outer space:

 - Pilea peperomioides, the Chinese Money Plant.
 This plant cranks out huge coin-shaped leaves at a fast clip.
 It’s also very greedy for indirect light.
 If it could, this pilea would push neighboring plants off the sill so that it could have the entire sill to itself.